alecthomas/gometalinter/README.md

     gometalinter --debug

 This will show all output from the linters and should indicate why it is failing.

+#### 3. Report an issue.

-If the problem looks like a bug, please file an issue and paste the debug output.
+Failing all else, if the problem looks like a bug please file an issue and include the output of `gometalinter --debug`.

 ## Details